-The transaction of the Extra classroom Activity Funds are included in the reporting entity of the District.
+The transactions of the Extraclassroom Activity Funds are included in the reporting entity of the District.
 Such transactions are included in the combined financial statements of the District and reported in the Miscellaneous Special Revenue Fund as restricted cash and extra classroom activity balances.
 Exclusions from the District's financial statements, due to their nature and significance of their relationship with the primary government, would cause the reporting entities financial statements to be misleading or incomplete.

 The extraclassroom activity funds of the District represent funds of the students of the District.
 The Board of Education exercises general oversight of these funds.
 Separate audited financial statements, (cash basis) of the extraclassroom activity funds can be found at the District's business office and on the District's website.
-The District accounts for assets held for various student organizations in the miscellaneous revenue fund.
+The District accounts for assets held for various student organizations in the Miscellaneous Special Revenue Fund.